csaea/quick-references/big_O_reference.md

 ## Constant Complexity - O(1)

-O of (1) algorithms are fast and effecient.
-They always take the same amount of time, no matter the input size.
+O of (1) algorithms always take the same amount of time, no matter the input size.

 ```python
 items = list(range(100)) # items is an array [0...99]